-LEADERSHIP FROM THE RUBY PITCH - PART I
+LEADERSHIP FROM THE RUBY PITCH - PART II

-Recently, my daughter gave me a book written by James Kerr titled Legacy, What the All Blacks Can Teach Us About the Business of Life.
+Last month we began writing a series on a book written by James Kerr titled, Legacy, What the All Blacks Can Teach Us About the Business of Life.
 The All Blacks are the national rugby team from New Zealand and have been the proverbial powerhouse in the rugby world.
 In fact, the All Blacks are the most successful rugby team in history and have been called the most successful sports team ever.
 In the professional era, they have an extraordinary win rate of over 86%.
-With the Rugby World Cup coming up in 2019 in Japan, the All Blacks will be one of the favorites to win the 2019 Rugby World Cup.

 1. Sweep the Shed – Never too big to do the small things that

 need to be done.

 Many banks want a legacy, and we believe that starts with understanding these principles and having the discipline to implement these principles as they move forward.

 Last month we began with the first five – what I refer to as the core scrum (a term that rugby players will know).
 Over the next two months we will deal with the last ten.
 However, a quick refresher on the first five is as follows.

 Leaders are never too big to do the small things that need to be done.
 Kerr emphasizes that after a game, it’s the leaders of the team who sweep the shed and put it back to the condition they want it to be in.
 The All Blacks themselves are tidying up after themselves, sweeping the sheds, doing it properly so no one else has to.
 No one looks after the All Blacks.
 The All Blacks look after themselves.
 It is all about character.